mrbid/Snowboarder/README.md

 Use the keyboard arrow keys to move from left to right.

-The game never ends, score is tallied in the program title bar or console window.
+The game never ends, score is tallied in the program title bar and console window if available.

 ---